Dr Agli Zavros-Orr – Chair

 Morgan Carpenter JP – Co-executive director

 A director since IHRA legally registered in 2010, Morgan Carpenter has served in numerous board positions including president prior to being appointed co-executive director in December 2016, alongside Tony Briffa.
 A founding director of the not-for-profit company, Morgan was diagnosed late, followed by multiple so-called “normalising” surgeries.
 Morgan wrote our submissions to Senate inquiries on anti-discrimination legislation, and involuntary or coerced sterilisation, and also participated in hearings on those inquiries.
 Morgan participated in the first intersex expert meeting, organised by the UN.
 He was an expert and drafting committee member for the Yogyakarta Principles plus 10 in 2017.
-He is an advisor to the first Intersex Human Rights Fund, managed by Astraea Lesbian Foundation for Justice, a founder of the independent Intersex Day project and formerly a consultant to GATE.
+He is a founder of the independent Intersex Day project and formerly a consultant to the UN Office of the High Commissioner for Human Rights, and GATE, and a consultant or advisory group member for the World Health Organization, Australian Human Rights Commission, Australian Bureau of Statistics, ACT government, NSW Health, and other bodies.
 Morgan is also a graduate and PhD candidate in bioethics at Sydney Health Ethics, University of Sydney, and a member of the Australasian Association of Bioethics and Health Law.
 Morgan is a Justice of the Peace in NSW.
 He participated in the 2017 SBS Insight program on intersex.